 Voluntary Liens

-Voluntary liens arise through an agreement between borrower and lender.
+Voluntary liens arise through an agreement between the borrower and the lender.
 Mortgage liens serve as common examples, where a property becomes collateral for a home loan.
 Secured loans also involve voluntary liens.
 These liens are typically recorded publicly, ensuring creditors’ claims are prioritized during property sales or refinances.

 Involuntary Liens